Teaching In The UK During COVID-19

 The COVID pandemic has had an effect globally on schools, teachers and delivery of learning to students.

-The answer in most cases is yes, however, there are a few more hurdles than usual to get through in order to do this.
-The international borders are closed and the directive is for all citizens to stay in their home country, however it is possible to apply for an exemption in some countries, including Australia..
+The answer is yes, however, currently there are a few more hurdles than usual to get through in order to do this, which may change in the latter half of 2021.
+At present the international borders are closed and the directive is for all citizens to stay in their home country, however it is possible to apply for an exemption in some countries, including Australia.
 We have had a number of our teachers that have successfully applied and been granted exemption to travel to the UK from Australia.

 - Flights: International flights are very limited and expensive, so you will need to book well in advance.
 We will cover $900 towards your flights if you decide to go.